nimisaya/study-notes/Android/RxJava.md

 ## 👋  Observable (the watched)

-Observable is a data stream, does work and then emits items that are observed by the Observers.
+Observable is a event/data stream, does work and then emits items that are observed by the Observers.

 Observables can be non-blocking (asynchronous) and blocking (non-synchronous).